edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 #### Regex Match {/*regex-match*/}

-WAF checks whether the entire host or URL path is a match for the pattern defined in a regular expression.
+{{ PRODUCT_SECURITY }} checks whether the entire host or URL path is a match for the pattern defined in a regular expression.

 Regular expressions are case-sensitive.